What do nuns do?

 “While some pray for the world, others embrace it with their hands.
 But both love it with the same love.”

-Two paths, one same love
+Two paths, one love

 Although they live in different ways, all nuns have the same mission:

-to follow Christ more closely and make his love present.
+to follow Christ more closely and make His love present.

 “If the Church is a body, cloistered nuns are the heart that prays,